ColetteDufficy/weight_mate_app/README.md

 1. Clone your new repo by typing `git clone git@github.com:ColetteDufficy/weight_mate_app.git`

+2. You'll need to seed your database:
+    - Type `cd server`
+    - Type `npm run seeds`
+3. Install the dependencies with `npm i`

-2. Then you'll need to create an API key:
+4. You'll need to create an API key:
-    - In your browser, go to `https://api-ninjas.com/api/exercises` create an account and an API Key.
+    - In your browser, navigate to `https://api-ninjas.com/api/exercises`.
+Create an account and an API Key.
-    - Type `cd client/src`.
-Create a file called `env.js`
+    - In the command line, type `cd client/src`.
+Then type `touch env.js`
-    - Enter the following code:
+    - Enter the following code, save and close:
         `export const PORT = 3000`
         `export const DATABASE_URL="mongodb://localhost:27017"`
         `export const API_KEY="enter_your_API_key_here"`

-3. Then you'll need to seed your database:
+5. You'll need to start your front end:
-    a.
-Type `cd server` to go into the project's server folder.
+    - Type `cd client`

-3. Install the dependencies with `npm install`
+    - Install the dependencies with `npm i`

-4. Run the project with `npm start`
+6. Run the project with `npm start`
-5. Quiz time!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Available Scripts

-In the client directory, you can run:

-### `npm i`
-Installs all dev dependancies.

-### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.